 Ghost stories have literally been around since the beginning of time.
 While our skepticism and religious beliefs have certainly changed since then, it seems our belief in ghosts has not.
-Experiences with Poltergeists and Banshees were written about in the 1600’s such as the famed Drummer of Tedworth and Devil of Glenluce, the very first written account of a ghost was said to have happened between 61 & 113 AD by an author known Pliny the Younger in one of his famous 247 surviving historical letters.
-It was letter to a Roman Senator called Licinius Sura that is believed to contain the very first ghost story ever written.
+Experiences with Poltergeists and Banshees were written about in the 1600’s such as the famed Drummer of Tedworth and Devil of Glenluce.
+The very first written account of a ghost was said to have happened between 61 & 113 AD by an author known as Pliny the Younger in one of his famous 247 surviving historical letters.
+It was a letter to a Roman Senator called Licinius Sura that is believed to contain the very first ghost story ever written.

 Pliny the Younger was born as Gaius Caecilius Clion 61 AD in Como Northern Italy.
 He was the son of Lucius Caecilius Cilo who died when he was a young boy.
 It is thought he lived with his mother Plinia Marcella.
-His mother was the sister of– Pliny the Elder who was a famous author and philosopher around the Roman Empire.
+His mother was the sister of– Pliny the Elder who was a famous author and philosopher from the Roman Empire era.
 When Pliny the younger was around 18 years old, his famous Uncle died trying to save people from the Vesuvius eruption.
 He officially inherited his Uncle’s estate and it was shown in the documents that he was officially adopted by his uncle.
 He changed his name to Gaius Plinius Caecilius Secundus and became known as Pliny the Younger.
-He became a very well-known laywyer, author and magistrate in Ancient Rome thanks to the education his Uncle helped to provide.
-He was said to have written hundreds of letters to notable figures like the Emperor Trajan about subjects such as an account of the Vesuvius eruption and religion.
-Within these letters, number 27 from book 7 to be exact (there are 10 published books of letters), is what was thought to be the first ever written ‘Ghost’ story often referred to now as Athendorus and the Ghost
+He became a very well-known lawyer, author and magistrate in Ancient Rome thanks to the education his Uncle helped to provide.
+He was said to have written hundreds of letters to notable figures like Emperor Trajan about subjects such as an account of the Vesuvius eruption and religion.
+Within these letters, number 27 from book 7 to be exact (there are 10 published books of letters), is what was thought to be the first-ever written ‘Ghost’ story often referred to now as Athendorus and the Ghost

 (this is the English Translation of what was originally Latin text.)